Italian Purple Garlic

-Italian Purple garlic is harvested in the Summer.
+Italian Purple garlic is harvested in the summer months.

-Garlic has one of the largest genomes of all cultivated plants.
-Botanically named Allium Sativum, garlic is a member of the lily family along with chives, shallots and onions.
+Italian Purple garlic, Allium Sativum var. ophioscorodon, is one of dozens of Italian garlic varieties and originally was classified as a member of the Lily (Liliaceae) family, today it has been reclassified as part of the Alliaceae family and is a relative of onions.
 Garlic is the common name dedicated to hundreds of varieties which can be classified as hardneck and softneck types.
-Of these types, softneck varieties are most commonly grown as they easier to grow, less particular about growing conditions, slower to bolt and generally produce more cloves per bulb.
-Italian Purple garlic is an heirloom Rocambole hardneck garlic.
+Italian Purple garlic is an heirloom rocambole hardneck garlic.
 Rocambole garlics are considered a special but rare class of garlics.
-They are hard to grow outside of areas that do not experience true cold winters, they are generally fussy about their growing conditions and once harvested, they have a very short shelf-life, which is uncommon for most garlic.
+Rocabole garlics develop a single row of cloves around a central hard stalk.
+They are hard to grow outside of areas that do not experience true cold winters, they are particular about their growing conditions and once harvested, they have a very short shelf-life, which is uncommon for most garlic.